Hny0305Lin/fork_orangemix/README.md

 ▼?

 This is a merge model that improves on the Elysium_Anime_V2, where NSFW representation is not good.
-I actually tested it and found that it was possible to output NSFW content while retaining Elysium's three-dimensional, thickly painted style.
+It can produce SFW, NSFW, and any other type of artwork, while retaining the Elysium's three-dimensional, thickly painted style.

 ▼Use Models